 Probably the best-known data integration technology, ETL or Extract, Transform, Load is a data integration process that involves the extraction of data from a source system and its loading to a target destination after transformation.

 ETL is used for data consolidation primarily and can be conducted in batches or in a near-real-time manner using change data capture (CDC).
-Batch ETL is mostly used for bulk movements of data, such as during data migration.
-On the other hand, CDC is a more suitable choice to transfer changes or updated data to the target destination.
+Batch ETL is mostly used for bulk movements of large amounts of data, such as during data migration.
+On the other hand, the CDC is a more suitable choice for transferring changes or updated data to the target destination.

-During the ETL process, data is extracted from a database, ERP solution, cloud application, or file systems and transferred to another database or a data repository.
+Data is extracted from a database, ERP solution, cloud application, or file system during the ETL process and transferred to another database or data repository.
 The transformations performed on the data vary depending on the specific data management use case.
-However, common transformations performed include data cleansing, data quality, data aggregation, and data reconciliation.
+However, common transformations performed include data cleansing, quality, aggregation, and reconciliation.

 Enterprise Information Integration (EII)

-Enterprise Information Integration (EII) is a data integration technology used to deliver curated datasets on an on-demand basis.
+Enterprise Information Integration (EII) is a data integration technology used to deliver curated datasets on-demand.
 Also considered a type of data federation technology, EII involves the creation of a virtual layer or a business view of underlying data sources.
 This layer shields the consuming applications and business users from the complexities of connecting to disparate source systems having different formats, interfaces, and semantics.
-In other words, EII is a technology that allows developers and business users alike to treat a range of data sources as if they were one database and present the incoming data in new ways.
+In other words, EII is a data integration approach that allows developers and business users alike to treat a range of data sources as if they were one database and present the incoming data in new ways.

-Unlike batch ETL, EII can handle real-time data integration and delivery use-cases very easily, allowing business users to consume fresh data for data analysis and reporting.
+Unlike batch ETL, EII can easily handle real-time data integration and delivery use-cases, allowing business users to consume fresh data for data analysis and reporting.

 Enterprise Data Replication (EDR)

 Used as a data propagation technique, Enterprise Data Replication (EDR) is a real-time data consolidation method that involves moving data from one storage system to another.
-In its simplest form, EDR involves moving a dataset from one database to another database having the same schema.
-However, recently, the process has become more complex to involve heterogeneous source and target databases, with data being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.
+In its simplest form, EDR consists in moving a dataset from one database to another database having the same schema.
+However, recently, the process has become more complex to involve disparate source and target databases, with data being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.

-While both EDR and ETL involve bulk movement of data, EDR is different because it does not involve any kind of data transformation or manipulation.
+While both EDR and ETL involve bulk movement of data, EDR is different because it does not involve any data transformation or manipulation.

-Looking to implement an automated data integration software for your business?
-Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at firstname.lastname@example.org and find out which data integration approach works for your use-case, or download a free trial of Centerprise and get started right away!
+Are you looking to implement an automated data integration platform for your business?
+Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at email@example.com and find out which data integration approach works for your use-case, or download a free trial of Centerprise and get started right away!